Evan Thornley

 Thornley speaking at the True Cost Economics Forum, Melbourne Town Hall, 2007.

 Thornley speaking at an Australian Labor Party gathering on the night of the 2006 state election, at which he was a candidate.

 Evan William Thornley (born 1964), is an Australian social entrepreneur, philanthropist and impact investor.
 Thornley is the founder and executive chair of LongView, with a mission to find solutions to Australia's housing crisis.

-Based on his own childhood without secure housing, he became a passionate advocate for renters as well as bridging the affordability gap for Australian's who don't come from money, and lack the benefit of the bank of mum and dad.
-LongView has grown to become a recognised industry leader in residential property buying and management and, through its Shared Equity Fund (a form of equity sharing), is pioneering the development of a funds management to already existing dwelling assets to solve Australia's property market's affordability crisis by co-investing alongside homebuyers.
+"Based on his own childhood without secure housing, he became a passionate advocate for renters as well as bridging the affordability gap for Australians who don't come from money, and lack the benefit of the bank of mum and dad.
+LongView has grown to become a recognised industry leader in residential property buying and management and, through its Shared Equity Fund (a form of equity sharing), is pioneering the development of a funds management to already existing dwelling assets to solve Australia's property market's affordability crisis by co-investing alongside homebuyers".

 Thornley was founding chair of Per Capita and National Secretary of the Australian Fabian Society.
 He was a board member of the Brotherhood of St Laurence and the Chifley Research Centre, was a founding director of GetUp!.
 Along with his wife, he founded LookSmart, the first Australian dot-com company listed on the NASDAQ.
 During the dot-com bubble, his stake in the company was worth almost $1 billion, but its value declined by 99% as the bubble burst.
 Thornley made an attempt to buy LookSmart's search engine competitor Google during its early days but founders Larry Page and Sergey Brin rejected the offer.

 Thornley is a co-founder of the Goodstart Consortium, a social enterprise that owns the largest childcare network in the world (formerly called ABC Learning).
 His vision for Goodstart was to ensure Australia's children have the best possible start in life by providing the learning, development and wellbeing outcomes they need.

 He was formerly the CEO of Better Place Australia, and Global CEO of Better Place LLC, which developed electric cars and charging or battery switching stations to support them.

 Thornley served in public office for two years as the Labor member of the Victorian Legislative Council for the Southern Metropolitan Region, and as Parliamentary Secretary to premiers Steve Bracks and John Brumby.